RiccardoParrino/html-css-train/angular-slides/dependency-injection/slides.md

 - the Injector that holds a set of bindings and is responsible for resolving dependencies and injecting them when creating objects

-- the Dependncy that is what's being injected
+- the Dependency that is what's being injected

 ---